tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Per-Record Nonce {#nonce}

-A 64-bit sequence number is maintained separately for reading and writing records.
-Each sequence number is set to zero at the beginning of a connection and whenever the key is changed.

-The appropriate sequence number is incremented by one after reading or writing each record.
-The first record transmitted under a particular set of traffic keys MUST use sequence number 0.

-Because the size of sequence numbers is 64-bit, they should not wrap.
-If a TLS implementation would need to wrap a sequence number, it MUST either re-key ({{key-update}}) or terminate the connection.

-Each AEAD algorithm will specify a range of possible lengths for the per-record nonce, from N_MIN bytes to N_MAX bytes of input ({{RFC5116}}).
-The length of the TLS per-record nonce (iv_length) is set to the larger of 8 bytes and N_MIN for the AEAD algorithm (see {{RFC5116}} Section 4).
-An AEAD algorithm where N_MAX is less than 8 bytes MUST NOT be used with TLS.
+The length of the per-record nonce (iv_length) is set to max(8 bytes, N_MIN) for the AEAD algorithm (see {{RFC5116}} Section 4).
+An AEAD algorithm, where N_MAX is less than 8 bytes, MUST NOT be used with TLS.
-The per-record nonce for the AEAD construction is formed as follows:

-  1. The 64-bit record sequence number is encoded in network byte order and padded to the left with zeros to iv_length.

-  2. The padded sequence number is XORed with the static client_write_iv or server_write_iv, depending on the role.
+The TLS session maintains a variable of iv_lenth bytes, called here an iv, separately for reading and writing records.
+One iv is initialized with client_write_iv and another -- with server_write_iv, depending on the role.
+The initializion is done once per TLS session.

+The per-record nonce for the AEAD construction is managed as follows for each of the two ivs:

+   1. The iv is incremented as described later in this session.
-The resulting quantity (of length iv_length) is used as the per-record nonce.
+   2. The resulting iv (of length iv_length) is used as the per-record nonce.

+The following steps are performed per each record.

+In mathematical notation, treating iv as an integer < 2^(iv_length*7):

+       t0 = iv mod 2^64
+       t1 = t0 + 1 mod 2^64
+       iv = iv - t0 + t1

+In C code:

+       void inc64_be( uint8_t *p ) {
+          int i;
+          for (i = 7; i >= 0 && !(p[i]++); i--);
+       }
+       ...
+       uint8_t iv[iv_length];   /* session state */
+       ...
+      /* generate the next nonce for each record */ inc64_be( iv + iv_length - 8 );

-Note: This is a different construction from that in TLS 1.2, which specified a partially explicit nonce.
+This is a different construction from that in TLS 1.2, which specified a partially explicit nonce.

+The method assumes that the limits on key usage are followed.
+The increment occures before the very first encrypted record, and continues for each record.

 ## Record Padding